popup zone

 Introduction

-For more than two decades, the American Association of Public Opinion Research (AAPOR) response rates (RR1-RR6), the number of complete interviews divided by the number of eligibles in a sample, have been widely used among researchers for monitoring a survey during data collection or for reporting after a survey as a survey quality measure obliquely indicating nonresponse bias (see AAPOR, 2023).
-In the deterministic view that respondents and nonrespondents are fixed in the population, the formula of nonresponse bias can be expressed
+For more than two decades, the American Association of Public Opinion Research (AAPOR) response rates (RR1–RR6)—defined as the number of complete interviews divided by the number of eligible units in a sample—have been widely used among researchers to monitor surveys during data collection or to report survey quality as a proxy for nonresponse bias (see AAPOR, 2023).
+Under the deterministic view that respondents and nonrespondents are fixed in the population, the formula for nonresponse bias can be expressed as the product of the proportion of nonrespondents relative to the population size and the statistical difference between respondents and nonrespondents (see Groves et al., 2009, p.
+189).
+The factor term “proportion of nonrespondents” in this formula has motivated researchers to strive for higher AAPOR response rates to mitigate nonresponse bias.